 Australia’s road safety governance arrangements were strengthened following the 2018 Inquiry into the National Road Safety Strategy 2011-20.

 The Australian Government

-The Australian Government is responsible for regulating safety standards for new vehicles, and for allocating infrastructure resources, including for safety, across the national highway and local road networks.
+The Australian Government regulates safety standards for new vehicles, and allocates infrastructure resources across the national highway and local road networks.

 The Office of Road Safety provides national coordination and leadership across all levels of government to improve road safety outcomes.
 The Office implements and manages a range of road safety programs and projects to address the road safety priorities identified in the National Road Safety Strategy, working closely with all levels of government and industry.